South Wales Main Line: History

-21st century
+During the British Rail era, the line was incorporated into the Western Region and steam locomotives were replaced by diesel locomotives.
+Perhaps the most significant change occurred in 1976 in the form of the Intercity 125, a new high speed train fleet that regularly ran at speeds of up to 125 mi/h that was first introduced in the Western Region.
+The Intercity 125 would remain in use into the twenty-first century and marked a considerable improvement in service.

 In 2005, the Strategic Rail Authority produced a Route Utilisation Strategy for the Great Western Main Line in 2005 to propose ways of meeting increased traffic levels.
 Network Rail's 2007 Business Plan included the provision of extra platform capacity at Cardiff Central, Newport and Bristol Parkway, together with resignalling and line speed improvements in South Wales, most of which would be delivered in 2010–2014.

-Reading station underwent a major redevelopment, being reopened in July 2014.

 Electrification

 The South Wales Main Line was one of the last of the major inter-city routes in Great Britain to remain un-electrified.
-The government announced in 2012 a scheme to electrify the South Wales Main Line as part of a wider scheme of electrification on the Great Western Main Line.
-The line from London to Cardiff was fully electrified by Christmas 2019.
+In 2012, the British government announced it would proceed with work to electrify the South Wales Main Line as part of a wider scheme of electrification on the Great Western Main Line.
+The line from London to Cardiff was fully electrified by Christmas 2019, the first electric trains began operating through the Severn Tunnel in June 2020.
+The electrification was originally intended to reach Swansea, but this was cancelled in July 2017.

 The Hitachi Super Express trains bought for Great Western inter-city services are predominantly electric units, but a portion of the fleet are dual power source electro-diesel bi-mode trains, which enabled services to operate before line electrification is complete.
 The bi-mode trains will allow inter-city services to continue to operate from London all the way to Carmarthen in the future.
 The Super Express trains were expected to bring an estimated 15% increase in capacity during the morning peak hours.
 Electrification cut journey times between Swansea and London by an estimated 20 minutes, although electrification will not extend west of Cardiff to Swansea, Carmarthen or Pembroke Dock, and services on the line to Brighton, Portsmouth Harbour and Taunton will continue to be operated by diesel trains, as the Bristol to Exeter Line and the Wessex Main Line will not be electrified.